VLSA: Vision-Language-Action Models with Plug-and-Play Safety Constraint Layer: Simulation Studies

+\textbf{Benchmark.} The original LIBERO benchmark \cite{liu2023libero} lacks safety-critical scenarios, as objects rarely collide with the robot arm during movement.
+Therefore, we introduce \mbox{SafeLIBERO}, a comprehensive benchmark for evaluating safety-aware manipulation in complex environments.
+We select 16 tasks across four LIBERO suites (Spatial, Object, Goal, Long) and introduce a diverse set of everyday objects as obstacles to create two safety-critical scenarios per task: Level I (obstacles placed near the target object) and Level II (obstacles placed directly obstructing the movement path).
+We randomize object poses across 50 episodes per scenario, resulting in 32 unique scenarios and 1,600 total episodes.
+The benchmark tasks are illustrated in Fig.~\ref{fig:benchmark}.

-\textbf{Baselines.} To evaluate the effectiveness of our proposed framework, we utilize the state-of-the-art flow-matching VLA model, $\pi_{0.5}$~\cite{black2024pi}, as our base policy.
-We compare our method against two primary baselines: OpenVLA-OFT~\cite{kim2025fine}, a robust transformer-based VLA variant adapted via online fine-tuning, which serves as a representative competitor from a different architectural paradigm; and the original $\pi_{0.5}$, which serves as a direct reference to quantify the specific safety gains and performance trade-offs introduced by our plug-and-play module.
-All models are evaluated under identical conditions within the SafeLIBERO benchmark.
+\textbf{Baselines.} We utilize the state-of-the-art flow-matching VLA model, $\pi_{0.5}$-LIBERO~\cite{intelligence2025pi}, as our base policy.
+We compare against the base $\pi_{0.5}$ policy to quantify the direct safety improvements of our plug-and-play module, and against OpenVLA-OFT~\cite{kim2025fine}, a transformer-based VLA adapted via online fine-tuning, to provide a robust cross-architectural baseline.
+All models are evaluated under identical conditions.